 The toddlers you work with are learning about colors.
-Ask each toddler to name a favorite color while
+Ask each toddler to name a favorite color while you write the color name on a chart next to his or her name.

 Today is the first day of spring.
-With the children, write a story on chart paper about a child going outside onthe first day of spring.
+With the children, write a story on chart paper about a child going outside on the first day of spring.
 Start the story with the phrase, "One spring day, a child..."

-You are making special sandwiches for snack with the children and want to remember the recipe so you askthe children to help you write down the steps of the recipe, so everyone can see and use it.
+You are making special sandwiches for snack with the children and want to remember the recipe so you ask the children to help you write down the steps of the recipe, so everyone can see and use it.